In This Article

 Recently, Capital One announced some new partners, and updated the transfer ratio for others.
 Avianca LifeMiles became 1:1, meaning you’ll earn 1 LifeMile for each Capital One mile you transfer.

-With 100,000 Capital One miles, you can transfer the 85,000 points needed to LifeMiles to book your round-trip ticket to the Maldives.
+Welcome bonus varies, but between the bonus and the miles you earn on your everyday spending, you’ll earn the 85,000 points needed to book your round-trip ticket to the Maldives.

 The Business Platinum Card® from American Express

 The next option for earning the necessary 85,000 points is with The Business Platinum Card® from American Express (rates & fees).
-You can earn a 120,000 points welcome bonus after spending $15,000 in the first three months of card opening.
+Welcome bonus varies, but after meeting the minimum spending requirement of $15,000 in the first three months of card opening, you’ll have enough Membership Rewards to book your Maldives getaway.

 The higher spend in a short period of time does make earning the welcome bonus on the Business Platinum a bit more challenging for some people, but if you’re able to swing it this is another great option to earn the points needed to transfer to LifeMiles and secure your flights.